-- The IRB must follow the requirements in Subpart D pertaining to obtaining assent of children and permission of the parents or guardian. - For research that involves no more than minimal risk or more than minimal risk with the prospect of direct benefit to the individual children, the IRB determines whether: - The permission of both parents is required unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal responsibility for the care and custody of the child, or the permission of one parent is sufficient. - For research that involves more than minimal risk without the prospect of direct benefit to the individual children, the IRB determines that the permission of both parents is required unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal responsibility for the care and custody of the child. - The IRB determines and documents that assent is a requirement of: - All children. - Some children. - None of the children. - When the IRB determines that assent is not a requirement of some children, the IRB determines and documents which children are not required to assent. - When the IRB determines that assent is not a requirement for some or all children, the IRB determines and documents one or more of the following: - The children are not capable of providing assent based on the age, maturity, or psychological state. - The capability of the children is so limited that they cannot reasonably be consulted. - The intervention or procedure involved in the research holds out a prospect of direct benefit that is important to the health or well-being of the child and is available only in the context of the research. - Assent can be waived using the criteria for waiver of the consent process. - When the IRB determines that assent is a requirement, the IRB determines whether: - Assent will be documented. - If so, the process to document assent.
+- The IRB must follow the requirements in Subpart D pertaining to obtaining assent of children and permission of the parents or guardian. - For research that involves no more than minimal risk or more than minimal risk with the prospect of direct benefit to the individual children, the IRB determines whether: - The permission of both parents is required unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal responsibility for the care and custody of the child, or the permission of one parent is sufficient. - o For research that involves more than minimal risk without the prospect of direct benefit to the individual children, the IRB determines that the permission of both parents is required unless one parent is deceased, unknown, incompetent, or not reasonably available, or when only one parent has legal responsibility for the care and custody of the child. - The IRB determines and documents that assent is a requirement of: - o All children. - o Some children. - o None of the children. - When the IRB determines that assent is not a requirement of some children, the IRB determines and documents which children are not required to assent. - When the IRB determines that assent is not a requirement for some or all children, the IRB determines and documents one or more of the following: - The children are not capable of providing assent based on age, maturity, or psychological state. - o The capability of the children is so limited that they cannot reasonably be consulted. - The intervention or procedure involved in the research holds out a prospect of direct benefit that is important to the health or well-being of the child and is available only in the context of the research. - o Assent can be waived using the criteria for waiver of the consent process.

+- When the IRB determines that assent is a requirement, the IRB determines whether:

+- o Assent will be documented.

+- o If so, the process to document assent.

 Research Involving Other Potentially Vulnerable Adult Subjects.
 Employees, students, and trainees at Marshall University also may be considered vulnerable subjects.
 Thus, the IRB upholds the same standards in approving research involving these groups as other vulnerable subject research.
 The context of the research is an important consideration for the IRB to have in mind when reviewing research that involves other potentially vulnerable subjects.
 Research involving homeless persons, members of particular minority groups, or the economically or educationally disadvantaged pose significant challenges.
-Research involving significant follow-up procedures or offering significant monetary compensation may unduly influence certain types of subjects is socially important for understanding and eventually improving adverse health in these populations.
+Research involving significant follow-up procedures or offering significant monetary compensation may unduly influence certain types of subjects, and the IRB must take such considerations into account.
+Nevertheless, research involving these subjects is socially important for understanding and eventually improving adverse health in these populations.
 When some or all of the participants are likely to be vulnerable additional safeguards must be included in the protocol to protect their rights and welfare.
 For example, if a participant regained decision-making capacity, then the investigator should consider repeating the consent process with the participant and obtain the participant's permission to continue with the study.